jainsneha23/angular-grid/README.md

 Options available :

 Define columns
+Auto initialise columns if no column defined
 Sorting
 Filtering

-Next target : Auto initialisation of columns and paging.
+Next target : Paging.

 And lot more to come..